Tee-py/raydium-swapper/README.md

 2. run `anchor build`
 3. run `anchor deploy`

+## Change Fee
+- The fee can be changed in the [programs/raydium-swapper/src/lib.rs](./programs/raydium-swapper/src/lib.rs) file.
+- Every fee should be multiplied by 100.
+Also do not change the denominator or WSOL address.
+- For example, to change the fee to 0.1%, simple multiply 0.1 by 100 (10) and then change the fee in the code to 10.
+- After changing the fee, follow the upgrade instruction below to upgrade the program.

 ## Program Upgrade
 Changes made to the program code can be updated on chain
 1. run `anchor build`